Sometimes entire games are product placement, with the corporate Mascot as the playable character:

 Lots in Brigade E5: Faber Castell pencils in the cinematics, American Express credit cards, and those ammo boxes (Federal Classic, Brown Bear, Wolf Performance Ammunition, etc) are the real thing.

 City of Heroes recently introduced "optional in-game advertising" which replaces some of the fictional advertisements found throughout the city with those of real products.
 At the time of this writing, only one real advertisement is available: a giant picture of a shoe with the words "Jeter Clutch" above and to the left of it.
-Unlike in most cases, most fans are all for this.
-Ads = Money = Game will continue to be developed.
-Unfortunately, most companies seem reluctant to jump on this.

 The music video to the Clazziquai song "Flea" has several shots of a PSP running DJMAX Portable Clazziquai Edition (or rather, a prototype as the game wasn't released yet when the video was shot).
 Not surprisingly, an edited version of the video was used as the intro movie for DJMPCE.